LEARN

 Is Stretching As Important As Everyone Says?

-Stretching to Prevent Injury Have you heard some people say stretching can prevent you from ever getting injured?
-That’s not entirely true!
+Have you heard some people say stretching can prevent you from ever getting injured?
+That's not entirely true.
 Stretching improves your flexibility and range of motion, which can be beneficial for specific activities and counterproductive for others.

 While stretching does not necessarily prevent an injury, it can decrease your risk of one by increasing your proprioceptors' tolerance for motion and eliminating pain.